gtsirov-jlr/Speaker-automation/README.md

 # Speaker-automation
-Arduino C code for the speaker automation project
+Arduino C code for the speaker automation project can be faund in the main.c file

 Link to Confluence page: https://confluence.devops.jlr-apps.com/display/ACSC/Speaker+automation+rig